X61 Y 88 W 528 H 33

 This is the point at which 23 LFA were pulled back to UK, embarking 9 Feb 1945.
 The next battle for 34 Armoured Brigade was through the forest south of Neijmegen, during which 9 RTR Regt and 107 Regt were reduced to one third their strength by casualties.

-The reason for pulling 23 LFA back was to replenish 181 Air Landing Field Ambulance, which had lost a lot of men at Arnheim in Sept 1944 as casualties and prisoners.
+23 LFA back were pulled back to replenish 181 Air Landing Field Ambulance, which had lost a lot of men at Arnheim in Sept 1944 as casualties and prisoners.
 They needed to rebuild it to support future airborne invasions.
 They were reformed 1 March 1945 and mustered near Cambridge whilst recruits were trained.

-Russia had been fighting Germany in the East, and there were many Russians who had been captured by the Germans and held as Prisoners of War, and they needed to be returned to Russia.
-181 Air Ldg FA had the job of escorting the injured on the ship MV Stella Polaris.
+Russia had been fighting Germany in the East, so there were many Russians who had been captured by the Germans and held as Prisoners of War, some in Norway.
+181 Air Ldg FA had the job of escorting the injured back to Russia on the ship MV Stella Polaris.

 Here are Dad's notes of dates and places on two trips: